TedHusted/awake/awake.md/awake.md

 “I heard that, given the scope, Brent’s last code contribution was completed in record time,” says Jill, bringing the topic back around.

 “Yes,” says Adrian.
 “The big change was created over a three-day weekend of binge coding, which simplifies the patent application.
 Brent also left behind a great walk through.
 I’m working on the patent application myself.
-It doesn’t seem right to delegate it so soon after the crash.”
+It doesn’t seem right to delegate it to someone else so soon after the crash.”

-“Since the SI Licensing Act, patents aren’t just IP — they’re market power.
+“Since the SI Licensing Act, patents aren’t just intellectual property — they’re market power.
 We want Pulse to lead the charge.
 We will let you know when the application is filed.
 The process can take a year to get the final grant.”

 “I’ll see if I can help with that process.
 Let me know the application ID when you file.”